togetherassessments/assessment-site/technical-docs/ACCESSIBILITY.md

 1. Loads the TTS player module lazily (only on first use)
 2. Extracts all visible text from the main content area using TreeWalker
+3. Automatically chunks content if it exceeds 4000 characters (Chrome has an undocumented limit)
-3. Selects the best available British English voice
+4. Selects the best available British English voice
-4. Creates a SpeechSynthesisUtterance and starts playback
+5. Creates SpeechSynthesisUtterance(s) and starts playback
-5. Shows collapsed player tab at bottom of page
+6. Shows collapsed player tab at bottom of page
-6. User can click tab to expand controls, minimize to collapse whilst playing, or close to stop
+7. User can click tab to expand controls, minimize to collapse whilst playing, or close to stop

 The player uses a getter pattern to query DOM elements fresh on every access, preventing stale reference bugs during Astro view transitions.

+**Content chunking for long pages**:

+Chrome's speechSynthesis API has an undocumented character limit of approximately 4000 characters.
+When content exceeds this limit, the utterance silently fails without firing any error events.
+To handle this:

+- Content over 4000 characters is automatically split into chunks at sentence boundaries
+- If a sentence exceeds the limit, it's further split at comma boundaries
+- Chunks are played sequentially using the `onend` event handler
+- Pause/resume/stop functionality works seamlessly across chunks
+- The chunk size is configurable (currently set to 500 characters for safety margin)

+This ensures reliable playback on pages of any length, from brief blog posts to comprehensive assessment information.

 **Content extraction logic**: